Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Experiments

 \subsection{CIFAR-100}

-CIFAR-100, like CIFAR-10, is a dataset of 60,000 tiny images, but with 100 classes.
+CIFAR-100, like CIFAR-10, is a dataset of 60,000 tiny images, but contains 100 classes rather than 10.
 The same data augmentation methods used for CIFAR-10 are also used for training models on CIFAR-100---random crops and horizontal flips.
-We train WRNs and VGG-style networks on this dataset.
-We found that the learning rate schedules used in the CIFAR-10 experiments also worked well on this dataset, which is not surprising given their similarities.
-We did, however, optimise the regularisation hyperparameters specifically for CIFAR-100.
-The results for the VGG networks are given in Table~\ref{tbl:cifar100-vgg}, and the WRN results can be found in Table~\ref{tbl:cifar100-wrn}.
+Once again, WRNs and VGG19-style networks ared trained on this dataset.
+The learning rate schedules used in the CIFAR-10 experiments also worked well on this dataset, which is not surprising given their similarities.
+However, the regularisation hyperparameters were optimised specifically for CIFAR-100.
+The results for the VGG and WRN models are given in Table~\ref{tbl:cifar100-exps}.

-We can see that combining the Lipschitz-based regularisation scheme with batch normalisation is a particularly effective technique for improving generalisation of networks both with and without residual connections.
-For the VGG networks, there is an obvious trend that the combination of LCC with batch normalisation provides a sizeable increase in accuracy.
-For the WRN models, there are more modest gains provided by the combination of LCC and dropout.
-Again, spectral decay performs consistently worse than LCC-$\ell_2$.
+It can be seen that the Lipschitz-based regularisation scheme is an effective technique for improving generalisation of networks both with and without residual connections.
+The results on CIFAR-100 follow a similar trend to those observed on CIFAR-10: LCC performs the best, dropout provides a small increase in performance over no regularisation, and combining dropout other approaches can sometimes provide a small boost in accuracy.
+Spectral decay performs noticeably worse than LCC-$\ell_2$, often having comparable performance to no regularisation.